henfiber/hass_speedport_plus_cli/README.md

 ## Test from the command-line

-You may test the script from your PC (if you have python3 installed) or from the Home assistant command line.
+You may test the script from your PC (if you have python3 installed).

 Run without arguments to retrieve data from the default url <http://192.168.1.1/data/Status.json>: